It is common knowledge today that the domestic modern dog can trace its ancestry back across millennia to ancient wild wolves.

 An adult male Rottweiler can stand 24 to 27 inches tall, while an adult female will typically stand 22 to 25 inches tall (paw pads to shoulder girdles).

-Rottweilers are somewhat top-heavy, with massive heads, wide shorter muzzles, and jaws and broad shoulders, becoming narrower towards the hindquarters.
+Rottweilers are somewhat top-heavy, with massive heads, wide shorter muzzles, jaws, and broad shoulders, becoming narrower towards the hindquarters.

 Wolf size, height, and weight